Alexa McDonough: 1995 NDP leadership election

 Following the 1993 election, the party embarked on a transformative journey, undertaking a comprehensive reform of its policies and purpose.
 On April 18, 1994, McLaughlin announced her intention to step down as leader by 1996.
 However, McLaughlin, confronted with internal strife akin to the challenges faced by the Nova Scotia party in 1980, advanced her departure from the end of 1996 to the end of 1995.

 Amidst a toxic internal party atmosphere, McDonough entered the leadership race on May 30, 1995.
 The circumstances were reminiscent of her initial leadership campaign in 1980, characterized by a deeply divided party.
 Nevertheless, the party was additionally constrained by the unpopular provincial New Democratic Party (NDP) governments in Ontario and British Columbia.
 Notably, the NDP had suffered substantial losses in these two provinces at the federal level in 1993, losing all of its Ontario members of parliament (MPs) and all but two of its British Columbia MPs, representing more than half of its caucus.

 The 1995 leadership election deviated from previous conventions in its implementation of six regional primary votes prior to the convention.
 For candidates to be eligible for the convention, they were required to either secure 15 percent of the total vote or emerge victorious in one of the regional primaries.
 This filter narrowed the field to only three candidates for the convention.
-However, it is important to note that the primaries did not directly select delegates to the convention.
+However, the primaries did not directly select delegates to the convention.
 Instead, constituency associations and labour affiliates were responsible for this delegation selection, as was the customary practice during previous conventions.

 McDonough's candidacy received support from the party establishment, particularly from former Ontario leader Stephen Lewis and his labour leader brother, Michael Lewis.
 Despite this establishment backing, she was widely perceived as an underdog by media outlets such as The Globe and Mail prior to the NDP leadership convention vote in Ottawa.
 The primary votes placed her behind leading contenders Svend Robinson and Lorne Nystrom, as she only secured victory in the Atlantic Canada primary and finished third in the remaining regions.

 However, on October 14, 1995, during the convention, McDonough secured second place on the first ballot, surpassing Nystrom in a nearly three-way split of delegates.
 Although Robinson had won the first ballot, he believed that the majority of Nystrom's supporters would support her on the second ballot, ultimately securing her victory.
 Consequently, he conceded to McDonough before a second ballot could be held.
 On a motion moved by Robinson and seconded by Nystrom, the convention formally recognized McDonough as the party's new leader.
 She became the first person from Atlantic Canada to lead a major party since Robert Stanfield retired as the Progressive Conservatives' leader in 1976.
 Unusually for a major-party leader, she refrained from having one of her MPs resign to secure entry into Parliament through a by-election, opting instead to make a third bid for her home electoral district of Halifax in the subsequent general election.